Welcome!

 History

-Last Modified: Nov 13 2023 11:44PM by Jeff_Joslin
+Last Modified: Jun 12 2024 3:37PM by Jeff_Joslin

 If you have information to add to this entry, please contact the Site Historian.

 Frank Lyman Cone was an employee of the Windsor Machine Co. which had taken over the business and shops of the Robbins & Lawrence Co.
-Cone left after National Acme bought the business, designed a new automatic lathe, and established the Cone Automatic Machine Co. to manufacture his lathe.
+In 1916 Cone left after National Acme bought the business, designed a new automatic lathe, and established the Cone Automatic Machine Co. to manufacture his lathe.

 In 1957 the company acquired tractor attachment maker Pippin Construction Equipment, Inc., of White River Junction, VT, which it operated as their Conomatic Pippin Division, and in November 1957 an agreement with International Harvester was announced, where Conomatic Pippin and another firm (Wagner Iron Works of Milwaukee) would supply tractor, backhoe, and loader attachments for IH utility tractors.
 This arrangement continued until 1961 when IH began manufacturing their own attachments.